matn7/CS-Notes/src/main/java/basic_java/STARS.md

 ## :star: equals

 - By default equals comparing a object by comparing their address in memory
+- By default equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory).
+- In flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects.
+- The default implementation of .equals() relies on object identity, which may cause problems if we end up with multiple flyweights referring to the same underlying value.
+- Concurrency issues sometimes give rise to decouple flyweight - there duplicates are fine so long as they return true when called .equals()

 ```java
 public class Item {